Ostiminum/compprog-resource-hub/README.md

 > TODO: add description for each website zzz

 ## Recommended Contests
-If you're new to competetive programming, here are some contests that I recommend that will give you a good place to start learning how it works and building your knowledge and skills as a beginner.
+If you're new to competitive programming, here are some contests that I recommend that will give you a good place to start learning how it works and building your knowledge and skills as a beginner.
 There are also some that I believe are good if you want to practice for NOI.PH.
 - [Abakoda Short Rounds](https://noi.ph/abakoda-2023/)
 - [Abakoda Long Contests](https://noi.ph/abakoda-2023/)
 - [Atcoder Beginner Contests (ABC)](https://atcoder.jp/contests/)